Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 Upon arrival in Norway, students may need to report to the police to complete the permit process, especially if they plan to stay for more than six months.
 This step involves verifying your documents and providing biometric data for the residence card.

-Norway offers several opportunities for international students to work while studying.
-Students with a study permit are allowed to work part-time up to 20 hours per week during the semester and full-time during holidays.
+International students holding a valid study permit are generally permitted to work up to 20 hours per week during the academic term and full-time during official holidays.
+Students must ensure that employment does not interfere with their studies.